databrickslabs/mosaic/docs/source/usage/installation.rst

     enableMosaic()

 .. note::
-    * We recommend use of :code:`import mosaic as mos` to namespace the python api and avoid any conflicts with other similar functions.
+    We recommend use of **import mosaic as mos** to namespace the python api and avoid any conflicts with other similar functions.
 By default, the python import will handle installing the JAR and registering Spark Expressions which are suitable for Assigned (vs Shared Access) clusters.
-    * It is possible to initialize python bindings without providing :code:`dbutils`; if you do this, :code:`%%mosaic_kepler` won't be able to render maps in notebooks.

 Unless you are specially adding the JAR to your cluster (outside :code:`%pip` or the WHL file), please always initialize with Python first, then you can initialize Scala (after the JAR has been auto-attached by python); otherwise, you don't